 My novel, "The Cutting Room," was published by Ballantine Books as was its sequel, "The Shooting Script."
 My novel, "Mrs. White," co-written under a pseudonym, won the Edgar Award from the Mystery Writers of America and was made into the film "White of the Eye."
 My novel, "I Watch Lois," was published by Pinnacle Books.
-My short work has been published or is forthcoming in such print and online journals as The Alaska Quarterly, The Literary Review, Conjunctions, Louisville Review, Natural Bridge, Failbetter, Gargoyle, Pank, Stickman Review, Eclectica, Albedo One (Ireland), Frigg, The Dirty Goat, Ellery Queen's Mystery Magazine, Playgirl, The Forward, New Theater Review, Straylight, Skive (Australia), Foliate Oak, Killing The Buddha, Cafe Irreal, SN Review, Brink, Hamilton Stone Review, Conte, Pig in a Poke, Morpheus Tales (UK), Barnstorm, Literateur (UK), Danse Macbre, Urban Graffiti (Canada), Ampersand Review, Flare: Flagler Review, Animal, Switchback, and Dark Matter.
+My short work has been published or is forthcoming in such print and online journals as The Alaska Quarterly, The Literary Review, Conjunctions, Louisville Review, Natural Bridge, Failbetter, Gargoyle, Pank, Stickman Review, Eclectica, Albedo One (Ireland), Frigg, The Dirty Goat, Ellery Queen's Mystery Magazine, Playgirl, The Forward, New Theater Review, Straylight, Skive (Australia), Foliate Oak, Killing The Buddha, Cafe Irreal, SN Review, Brink, Hamilton Stone Review, Conte, Pig in a Poke, Morpheus Tales (UK), Barnstorm, Literateur (UK), Danse Macbre, Urban Graffiti (Canada), Ampersand Review, Flare: Flagler Review, Animal, Switchback, Dark Matter, Litro, and Oblong (UK).
 My story, "Alert," published in Sliptongue, was included in Best New Erotica 9 and my story, "The Dead End Job," also published in Sliptongue, was in Best New Erotica 10.
 A collection, "'The Family Unit' and Other Fantasies," has just been published by Chizine Publications.

 My graphic novels, "City of Spies" and "Brain Camp," both co-written with Susan Kim, were published in 2010 by First Second Books at Macmillan.
 "Brain Camp" became a Junior Literary Guild Selection and a Scholastic Book Fair Selection and was chosen as one of 2013's Popular Paperbacks for Young Adults by the Young Adult Library Services Association (YALSA).
 The first installment of our Young Adult novel series, "Wasteland," was published in 2013 by Harper Collins.
-The second, "Wanderers," debuted in March of 2014.
+The second, "Wanderers," debuted in March of 2014; the last, "Guardians," comes out in early 2015.